 Time zone of the user in IANA Time Zone database format, also known as the "Olson" time zone database format (for exmaple, "America/Los_Angeles").

 Required.
 Boolean indicating whether or not the user should be active or inactive within New Relic.

 List of groups to which the user belongs.

 This is an optional schema extension for New Relic-specific user attributes.
-Currently this provides control only over a user's user type (basic user versus full user).
+Currently this provides control only over a user's user type.
 For a tutorial showing how to use this, see the SCIM API tutorial.

 SCIM field name

 SCIM provides several options for manipulating groups and users.
 The New Relic service provider supports the following options.

 - Only simple filtering is supported.
 The

 eqoperator may be used with a basic filter expression.
 For example,